Girl, So Confusing: Critical reception

-Upon release, the song received universal acclaim from music critics, many of which praised the song's lyrics and themes, calling it one of the most important pop culture moments of the year.
+Upon release, the song received universal acclaim from music critics, many of whom praised the song's lyrics and themes, calling it one of the most important pop culture moments of the year.
 Vultures Jason P. Frank and Alejandra Gularte wrote that Lorde's verse "fits directly into the world of Brat" due to its honesty.
 Jeremy D. Larson of Pitchfork awarded the song its Best New Track distinction, calling it a "meeting of the minds, two great pop stars being vulnerable and self-aware while making a watershed moment in pop in the process."
 Clash writer Robin Murray called it a milestone and revelatory, awarding it a 9 out of 10 score.
 The New York Times editor Lindsay Zoladz called it a refreshing moment, while Exclaim!s Kaelen Bell selected it as one of the publication's staff picks, stating that it was a "watershed moment" amid the "anodyne therapy and straining empowerment" prevalent in the "last decade of pop music".
 Similarly, Derrick Rossignol of Uproxx awarded the song its Best New Pop distinction, while The Guardian writer Alim Kheraj called it the year's most powerful pop moment.

 The track was further praised by music critics following the release of Brats remix album, Brat and It's Completely Different but Also Still Brat.
 AP News, Dazed, and DIY ranked the song as the best song from the remix album.
 Billboard ranked it fifth in their song ranking of the remix album, with Katie Bain stating that the track helped to "draw out the true confessions of big stars like Ariana Grande and the 1975's Matty Healy."
 The remix won the 2024 Popjustice £20 Music Prize, a prize which recognises the best British pop single of the year.
 The remix ranked at number one in a readers poll published by Pitchfork.
 In May 2025, the collaboration won the award for Single of the Year at the New Zealand 2025 Aotearoa Music Awards.